Ground-State Analysis for an Exactly Solvable Coupled-Spin Hamiltonian: Indicators of quantum phase transitions

 Here we take two coupling values

-with $\gamma=0.001$ to compute the fidelity of the ground states associated with $g^{\pm}$, and then consider the behaviour of the fidelity as $g$ is varied.
-As is seen in Fig. \ref{Fid}, for values of the parameter $g^{-1}$ above $0.5$ and values below $0.49$, the fidelity is close to 1, but suffers an abrupt change at these two points.
-The two points correspond to the boundary lines between regions II and IV and regions IV and III for $\mu=-0.99$ in the phase diagram Fig. \ref{phasez}.
-Also, it can be seen that the minimum of the fidelity is decreasing as $s$ increases.
+with $\gamma=0.001$ to compute the f\/idelity of the ground states associated with $g^{\pm}$, and then consider the behaviour of the f\/idelity as $g$ is varied.
+As is seen in Fig.~\ref{Fid}, for values of the parameter~$g^{-1}$ above~$0.5$ and values below~$0.49$, the f\/idelity is close to~1, but suf\/fers an abrupt change at these two points.
+The two points correspond to the boundary lines between regions~II and~IV and regions~IV and~III for $\mu=-0.99$ in the phase diagram Fig.~\ref{phasez}.
+Also, it can be seen that the minimum of the f\/idelity is decreasing as~$s$ increases.